Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 <img src="avi-essentials.png" width="800"><br>

 If you chose Essentials Tier we don't have `auto-gateway` so we need to create a Default Gateway route to ensure traffic can flow from SEs to pods and back to the clients.
-Go to `Infrastructure > Cloud Resources > Routing` and create a `Static Route`, with:
+Go to `Infrastructure > Cloud Resources > VRF Context`.
+Edit existing `global` Context clicking on the pencil.
+In the next screen under `Static Route` click  on `ADD` and fill in the two fields.
+Then click `SAVE`:
 - Gateway Subnet: `0.0.0.0/0`
 - Next Hop: The Gateway of the VIP Network you are going to use